Top Ten Problems with Sia's Movie Music

 11 It is offensive to autistic people who have been bullied

-For those of you who have or have not heard about Sia's new film Music, I'm going to give a quick explanation.
-It's about a young girl named Music who has nonverbal autism who does everyday things like most people do.
-But the condition is stereotyped for many horrible reasons.
-Sia has a lack of research on autism because she thinks it's a disease that needs to be cured.
+For those of you who have or have not heard about Sia's new film, Music, I'm going to give a quick explanation.
+It's about a young girl named Music who has nonverbal autism and does everyday things like most people do.
+However, the condition is stereotyped for many horrible reasons.
+Sia shows a lack of research on autism because she thinks it's a disease that needs to be cured.

-Even though, it isn't.
 No one deserves to be judged or stereotyped for who they are.
-They are beautiful, unique, special and creative in their own way.
-We autistic people are the way we are and nothing's gonna stop us from changing ourselves.
-Chase your dreams and if you fall, keep getting back up and never give up.
+They are beautiful, unique, special, and creative in their own way.
+We autistic people are the way we are, and nothing's going to stop us from being ourselves.
+Chase your dreams, and if you fall, keep getting back up and never give up.

-This is why I choose Autism Acceptance over Autism Awareness because Autism Speaks is a danger to society and the autistic community.
-Like all of the Sia fans, I also used to look up to her.
+This is why I choose Autism Acceptance over Autism Awareness.
+Autism Speaks is a danger to society and the autistic community.
+Like many of the Sia fans, I also used to look up to her.
 Well, not anymore.
-I deeply sympathize with those who are betrayed by Sia.
+I deeply sympathize with those who feel betrayed by Sia.

 12 It is boring